Dealing with the Challenges of Political Violence and Crime in Latin America

 Operating in a volatile environment, where political violence and common criminality are major factors, companies need not just internal systems and protocols for receiving information, but also ongoing intelligence collection and political economic risk monitoring.
 Understanding the political, economic and security environments in which a business unit, factory, retail store, headquarters, partners or acquisition targets operate is essential to a company’s risk mitigation strategy.
 The most successful companies develop an intelligence-based approach to political economic risk assessments and ongoing monitoring that provides timely information from external networks of on-the-ground sources.
 Reading The Economist is not enough – these companies need proprietary information relevant to their specific corporate business objectives.

 For example, we worked with a non-profit service organisation seeking to expand to several different countries around the world, including in Chile, Cuba and Mexico.
 The organisation required a series of reports analysing each country’s political, economic and security situations, as well as the reception the non-profit would likely receive in each country.
 Part of what made the reporting successful was that the initial reports developed a list of key contacts for the organisation, a road map of governmental bureaucracy and real-time intelligence about the security environment to help make important expansion decisions.
-Ongoing intelligence monitoring has helped the organisation to mitigate the significant risks to their mission and personnel posed by political violence and organised crime in these countries.
+Ongoing intelligence monitoring has helped the organisation to mitigate the significant risks to its mission and personnel posed by political violence and organised crime in these countries.

 Develop security protocols and emergency response systems

 For example, we worked with a multinational conglomerate seeking to revamp the security protocols for its Latin American subsidiary.
 Using on-the-ground intelligence, we developed and executed a strategy for continued production in the unstable area in which they were operating – an area subject to paramilitary and insurgent activity.
 It was important to identify and remediate weaknesses in their security posture, and create a proactive and ongoing risk assessment capability for the company.
 In another case, we worked with a mining corporation operating in Mexico in areas of the country largely controlled by the drug cartels.
 The corporation suspected facilities and some personnel had been penetrated by the organised crime groups and required a thorough review of its physical security posture, security protocols and emergency-response procedures in Mexico to safeguard the company and its workers from the threat.
+Most recently, we worked with a firm to help shore up their emergency management plan during the coronavirus pandemic.
+Fortunately, we had already established protocols with the client during the H1N1 outbreak in 2009, so they were ahead of their competitors in their immediate response to covid-19.
+This was invaluable to the company and its employees from a health, financial and public relations perspective.

 Facing the challenges

 Jack Devine is president and founding partner and Amanda Mattingly is a managing director at The Arkin Group LLC.
+The information in this chapter was accurate as at November 2020.

 Luchine Ishihara, Fernanda.
 Personal interview with co-author Amanda Mattingly (11 September 2018).